uncomplexlearning/a-level/markdown/cs.md

 #### Variable declaration

-- allocating memory
+- Memory is allocated

 #### Constant declaration

-- constants do not change during runtime
+- Constants do not change during runtime

 #### Assignment

-- giving a variable/constant a value
+- Giving a variable/constant a value

 #### Iteration

-- repeating a set of instructions
+- Repeating a set of instructions
-- definite (count-controlled)
+- Definite (count-controlled)
   - for, foreach
   - number of iterations is known before start
-- indefinite (condition-controlled)
+- Indefinite (condition-controlled)
   - while, do...while
-- can be nested
+- Can be nested

 #### Selection

-- choosing an action based on a value
+- Choosing an action based on a value
-- can be nested
+- Can be nested

 #### Subroutine (procedure/function)

-- a named block of code containing a set of instructions
+- A named block of code containing a set of instructions

 </br>